meetuparchive/swarm-design-system/src/content/design/layout.md

 layout: layout_subnav.hbs
 collection: Design
 title: Layout
-order: 7
+order: 5
-subSections: Stripe, Bounds, Section, Flex, Chunk, Spacing, Sizing
 ---

 # Layout

-`meetup-web-components` has a set of responsive layout components to design and build with.
-As well as handling general layout concerns (e.g.: creating columns, separating regions of the page, etc), layout components create consistent spacing between content.
+We have a set of responsive layout components to design and build with.
+On top of handling general layout concerns (e.g. creating columns, separating regions of the page, etc.), layout components create consistent spacing between content.

-Designers are encouraged to experiement with layout to suit a whatever content they’re designing for - these components and concepts are simply a baseline.
+Designers are encouraged to experiment with layouts to suit whatever content they’re designing for—these components and concepts are simply a baseline.
 Our layout components are designed to make it simple for engineers to quickly put together a responsive page layout with consistent spacing.

 **Layout components, exploded view**
 ![Layout components, exploded view](/assets/contentImages/layoutDocs/components/LayoutComponentsBlueprint_colored_v3_All(3D).png "Layout components, exploded view")